 Organic Fertilizer

 Organic fertilizers are made from natural materials such as compost, bone meal, fish emulsion, and blood meal.
-These fertilizers are a great option for those wanting to grow tomatoes without synthetic chemicals.
+They are a great option for growing tomatoes without synthetic chemicals.

 Organic fertilizers provide the necessary nutrients for growing tomato plants, improving soil health and fertility.